nqmn/HLD-DDOSDN_ddos_dataset/README.md

 - TCP: 808,918 samples
 - UDP: 606,896 samples

 This discrepancy indicates a serious labeling or extraction issue in the dataset, where attack traffic does not represent protocol diversity, thereby undermining its suitability for training robust, real-world DDoS detection models.

-All traffic for label 0 (DDoS traffic) uses **Protocol 6 (TCP)**, which contradicts the expected protocol types:
-- **ICMP DDoS** → Protocol `0`
-- **TCP DDoS** → Protocol `6`
-- **UDP DDoS** → Protocol `17`

 This contradicts the definitions stated in the associated article.